 When Donald Hall told me that the ghost of James Wright was speaking through my poems, I felt that I needed to make a clean break from Ohio.
 Consequently, I spent much of my 30s looking back at Ohio in my rearview mirror, traveling to see if the world had more to offer me than my home state.
 During those years, I called England, Alaska, Iowa, and Oklahoma home for varying lengths of time.
 After 10 years of searching, I finally realized that the home I was looking for was the home I had left behind.
 So in 2001 I got a job teaching English at Columbus State Community College and packed up one last time to head back home.

 Since my forlorn days at Ohio State, my writing has appeared in numerous print and electronic journals, including 2 River View, The American Journal of Poetry, Beloit Fiction Journal, Gettysburg Review, Poems & Plays, Poet Lore, The Sun, and Virginia Quarterly Review.
 I am also the author of four poetry chapbooks: The Weight of Smoke (Bottom Dog Press); Whisper Gallery (Mudlark); Everyday Elegies, (Pudding House); Afraid of Heaven (Mudlark).
-My debut full-length collection of poetry--Tragedy, Ecstasy, Doom, and so on--is available from Kelsay Books.
+My debut full-length collection of poetry, Tragedy, Ecstasy, Doom, and so on, is available from Kelsay Books.
+My second full-length collection of poetry, Clean Coal Burn, is forthcoming in 2021, also from Kelsay Books.

 My days now are no longer filled with the desire to find new landscapes; rather they are filled with showing my son the landscapes that I grew up with, the landscapes that I never really left behind but carried with me deep in my blood like the DNA of an ancient and mysterious ancestor whose life I still have much to learn about.